 As with any other digital marketing strategy, branded video content is crafted with the intention of converting as many leads as possible.
 The best way to make sure that your videos are engaging – and boost conversion rates – is using them as a CTA (Call to Action).

 The idea here is that the video acts as a link between your product and the potential buyer.
-If you design the video with the idea of leaving leads wanting more, you can create teasers that direct leads to your landing or products page.
+If you design the video with the idea of leaving leads wanting more, you can create teasers that directly leads to your landing or products page.